ludiosarchive/Minerva/docs/Overview.rst

 	the application that is using Minerva.
 An application has both a server-side and client-side component. client
-	the thing that connects to a Minerva server.
+	the peer that connects to a Minerva server.
 Typically a web browser. stream
 	the stateful object that protocols use to send and receive data.
 This is sort of like a TCP connection, but better in most ways.